SkybikeFG/c46/README.md

 Check out [my wiki](https://github.com/skybikefg/c46/wiki)

-> The Curtiss Wright C-46 Commando is a WWII twin-engine, taildragger and cargo aircraft.
-It was designed in 1937 as a pressurized passenger airliner.
-In WWII there were 3,181 build - around half a dozen Commandos are still flying today.
+> The Curtiss Wright C-46 Commando is a WWII era twin-engine taildragger cargo aircraft.
+Originally designed and built as a pressurized airliner in 1937, the CW-20 was outfitted for wartime use early in the war.
+> With its larger engines and cargo capacity, it was immediately pressed into service flying cargo over "the Hump" between India and China.
+It was actually the largest transport aircraft used during the war.
+> Of the 3,181 built, around half a dozen Commandos are still flying today.
 ________________________________________________________
 <big><big><big><big>![F](http://wiki.flightgear.org/images/thumb/6/62/FlightGear_logo.png/100px-FlightGear_logo.png)lighGear Version</big></big></big></big>
 * Author: Arnd Lebert @2016/2017/2018, John Gilbert 2018